 Desire Lines Red Wine, Evangelho Vineyard (Sustainable, following low intervention practices)

 Desire Lines is the project of Cody and Emily Rasmussen, who made California their home in 2011, three months after graduating college and two months after getting married.
-They made the first wine of our very own in 2014, and so began Desire Lines Wine Co.
-Cody started working for Morgan Twain Peterson's Bedrock Winery with zero wine experience; he's now their Assistant Winemaker.
-The wines are all made at Bedrock.
+Cody began his life in wine in 2013 working for Morgan Twain-Peterson's Bedrock Winery.
+Bringing zero wine experience with him but an insatiable appetite for learning, Cody quickly became Bedrock's Assistant Winemaker.
+Cody and Emily made the first wine of their very own in 2014, and so began Desire Lines Wine Co.
+With his close ties to Morgan, Cody makes all of his Desire Lines Wine Co. wines at the Bedrock winery.

 Approximately halfway between San Francisco and Sacramento, you'll find the Evangelho vineyard sitting unassumingly amidst mixed farmland and PG&E power lines, its ancient, ungrafted, dry-farmed vines embedded in sandy soil at the intersection of the Sacramento and San Joaquin rivers.